 The following awards use the Standard Report Template but also require some additional documentation which must be submitted with the annual/final report.
 For example, in the case of the US-Ireland programme, additional information from Northern Ireland and US partners must be uploaded.
 In the case of the SIRG programme, a mentor support letter is also required.
 Additional guidelines can be downloaded for the following programmes:

 - US-Ireland R&D Partnership Programme

 - Awards made under Joint Programming Initiatives (JPIs), ERA-Nets and the Centres of Excellence in Neurodegeneration (CoEN) initiative

-A number of bespoke SESAME report templates are available to accommodate a number of programmes.
+Bespoke SESAME report templates are available to accommodate reporting on awards made under a small number of programmes.
 Guidelines specific to each of these templates can be accessed through the links below: